Why, When, and How to Help your Parents with Finances

 Special guest article by Rhonda Martin, Plan For Wealth

-Helping your aging parents manage their finances is a crucial and often sensitive process, but it can also provide them with greater protection and peace of mind.
+Helping your senior parents manage their finances is a crucial and often sensitive process, but it can also provide them with greater protection and peace of mind.

 Why Help is Important

-It’s essential to help your aging parents with their finances to help ensure they can enjoy those “golden years”.
+It’s essential to help your senior parents with their finances to help ensure they can enjoy these “golden years”.
 A few key benefits are:

 • Protecting them from scams and abuse, as seniors are frequent targets of financial fraud